 LinkedIn is often recognized as being the “Facebook for professionals”.
-There are 107 million total LinkedIn users reported in the United States alone.
+It provides one of the greatest opportunities for professionals to network and share their expertise with potential customers.
+Among current statistics there are 500 million total LinkedIn users reported in 2019.

-Many contractors and construction employees hear the word “professional,” assume that LinkedIn is not for them and shy away from setting up a profile or participating in the network.
+Many contractors and construction employees hear the word professional and back off.
+They assume that LinkedIn is not for them.
+They shy away from setting up a profile or participating in the network.

-On a monthly basis, LinkedIn has approximately 187 million unique visitors to the site.
+On a monthly basis, LinkedIn has approximately 260 million unique visitors to the site.
 As a B2B (business-to-business) site, LinkedIn attracts business people.
-These business people may include employers looking for new employees or customers looking for providers for services.
-They are looking for individuals who are capable of helping them solve their pain points.
+These business people may include employers looking for new employees or commercial and industrial construction customers looking for providers for services.
+They are looking for individuals who are capable of helping them solve their problems.

 Following, are suggestions for members of the construction industry on optimizing their LinkedIn profiles.

 Before you can implement these suggestions, you must have a profile!
 Signing up is simple.
-Go to www.linkedin.com and follow the prompts to get started.
+Go to LinkedIn and follow the prompts to get started.

 Once you have an account, here are a few suggestions for improving your profile and getting more views.

-- Upload a current picture – as I mentioned above, I look for photos so that I can see who I will be talking with.
+- Upload a current picture – as mentioned above, prospects may want to look at your profile before they return your call.
+People like to know who they will be talking with.
 A picture gives assurance to someone viewing your profile that you are trustworthy and that you are someone they would like to talk to.
 Make sure that the picture is professional, in focus and clean.
 Avoid the beach picture or the one with you holding a fishing pole.

 - Place a banner picture in your header – banner pictures can be used to showcase who you are and tell something about your skills.
 If you are a master plumber, upload a banner of some pipes or a rough out of a tenant space.
-If you are an excavator, showcase your latest track hoe.
+If you are an excavator, showcase your latest piece of excavating equipment.
 There are online banner programs that you can use to make banners for your site that you can find through a quick Google search.

 - Create a summary of your background – here is your opportunity to provide a resume of your experience.
 List your knowledge, skills, and abilities for which you want to be known.
 Remain focused on your professional skills related to the type of job you do or aim to do.